mylesagray/anpr-knative/readme.md

-# Automatic Number Plate Recognition based on KNative
+# Automatic Number Plate Recognition based on Knative

-An auto-scaling ML-based number plate recognition system, running on KNative.
+An auto-scaling ML-based number plate recognition system, running on Knative.

 ![Demo of app inferring a number plate](img/demo.gif)

-This repo takes the Automatic Number Plate Recognition (ANPR) TensorFlow container detailed here: <https://github.com/mylesagray/docker-tensorflow-s3>, packages the TensorFlow Python client built to interact with the model and adds a "tensformation" component to deploy an event-based auto-scaling ANPR system on KNative.
+This repo takes the Automatic Number Plate Recognition (ANPR) TensorFlow container detailed here: <https://github.com/mylesagray/docker-tensorflow-s3>, packages the TensorFlow Python client built to interact with the model and adds a "tensformation" component to deploy an event-based auto-scaling ANPR system on Knative.

 ## Overview